spell-music/csound-expression/tutorial/SynthTutorial.md

 ### Envelope generator

-Envelope generatos produce piecewise functions.
+Envelope generators produce piecewise functions.
 Most often they are linear or exponential.
 In csound-expression we can produce piecewise functions with two function: `linseg` and `expseg`.

 ~~~